United Reformed Church (URC) Newport Pagnell

 To do this, we need to actively engage with the local community being the hands and feet for God in the world.
 Our reason for reaching out is driven by our faith in God as revealed through Jesus Christ.
 Together we can see where God is at work and allow God’s Spirit to work through our lives to bring about changes and challenge injustices.
 This we pray will come about as we seek to live out the Gospel message of God’s love for all.

 Please drop me an email or call, if you want to get in touch.
 Or why not come along to the Church one day?

-10.30: Morning worship will be led by our Minister, Revd.
+10.30: Morning Worship will be led by Revd.
 Jenny Mills.

 ‘Why not find out more about the Mead Centre?